uea-teaching/web-based-programming/lectures/canvas.md

 ```

 ::: notes
-I really encourage you to do this, you will see all the methods available.
+I strongly encourage you to do this, you will see all the methods available.
 :::

 ## The rendering context {data-auto-animate="true"}